-The outbreak of the novel Coronavirus (COVID-19) has evolved into a global pandemic.
-The coronavirus has spread to many regions of the world.
-The extent to which the coronavirus impacts our business and operating results will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning the coronavirus and the actions to contain the coronavirus or treat its impact, among others.
+COVID-19 is the disease caused by a coronavirus discovered in 2019 called SARS-CoV-2.
+It has evolved into a global pandemic, having spread to many regions of the world.
+The extent to which COVID-19 impacts our business and operating results will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning the coronavirus and the actions to contain the coronavirus or treat its impact, among others.

-Should the coronavirus continue to spread, our business operations could be delayed or interrupted.
-For instance, clinical use may be delayed due to among other items, availability of clinicians and the ability to get product shipped to clinical sites.
+Should the coronavirus continue to spread, our business operations could and will likely be delayed or interrupted.
+For instance, clinical use may be delayed due to, among other items, availability of clinicians, follow-up by patients, availability of facility administrators to coordinate product evaluations and intake, and the inability to ship product to clinical sites.
 Site initiation, participant recruitment and enrollment, participant dosing, distribution of clinical trial materials, study monitoring and data analysis may be paused or delayed due to changes in hospital or university policies, federal, state or local regulations, prioritization of hospital resources toward pandemic efforts, or other reasons related to the pandemic.
-If the coronavirus continues to spread, some participants and clinical investigators may not be able to comply with clinical trial protocols.
+Some participants and clinical investigators may not be able to comply with clinical trial protocols.
 For example, quarantines or other travel limitations (whether voluntary or required) may impede participant movement, affect sponsor access to study sites, or interrupt healthcare services, and we may be unable to conduct our clinical trials.
-Further, if the spread of the coronavirus pandemic continues and our operations are adversely impacted, we risk a delay, default and/or nonperformance under existing agreements which may increase our costs.
-These cost increases may not be thelly recoverable or adequately covered by insurance.
+Furthermore, if the spread of the coronavirus pandemic continues and our operations are adversely impacted, we risk a delay, default and/or nonperformance under existing agreements which may increase our costs.
+These cost increases may not be fully recoverable or adequately covered by insurance.

-Infections and deaths related to the pandemic may disrupt the United States' healthcare and healthcare regulatory systems.
-Such disruptions could divert healthcare resources away from, or materially delay FDA review and/or approval with respect to, our current and future clinical trials.
+Infections, deaths and resource constraints due to the pandemic may disrupt the United States and/or other healthcare and healthcare regulatory systems.
+Such disruptions could divert healthcare resources away from evaluating and/or using our products, materially delay FDA and/or other regulatory agency review and/or approval with respect to our current and future preclinical development plans, clinical trials and requests for marketing authorizations.
 It is unknown how long these disruptions could continue, were they to occur.
-Any elongation or de-prioritization of our clinical trials or delay in regulatory review resulting from such disruptions could materially affect the development and study of our product candidates.
+Any elongation or de-prioritization of our clinical trials or delay in regulatory review resulting from such disruptions could and will materially affect the development and study of our product candidates.

 We currently utilize third parties to, among other things, manufacture raw materials.
-If any third-party in the supply chain for materials used in the production of our product candidates are adversely impacted by restrictions resulting from the coronavirus outbreak, our supply chain may be disrupted, limiting our ability to manufacture our product candidates for our clinical trials, research and development operations and, in the case of our AC5[®] Topical Gel product that was approved by the FDA in December 2018 and AC5TM Topical Hemostat product that we received a CE Mark for in April 2020, commercialization.
+If any third-party involved in the production of our products, product candidates, or raw materials are adversely impacted by restrictions resulting from the coronavirus outbreak, our supply chain may be disrupted, limiting our ability to manufacture products for research and development operations, clinical trials and, in the case of AC5[®] Topical Gel (renamed AC5 Advanced Wound System) and AC5 Topical Hemostat, commercialization.

-Finally, while we believe that we currently have sufficient supply of our product candidates to continue commercialization efforts, some of our product candidates or the materials contained therein (such as the APIs for our AC5[®] product line), are manufactured from facilities in areas impacted by the coronavirus, which could result in shortages due to ongoing efforts to address the outbreak.
+Finally, while we believe that we currently have sufficient supply of our products to continue commercialization efforts, our products and product candidates or the materials contained therein (such as the Active Pharmaceutical Ingredients ("APIs") for our AC5 product line) are manufactured from facilities in areas impacted by the coronavirus, which could result in shortages due to ongoing efforts to address the outbreak.
 If any of the foregoing were to occur, it could materially adversely affect our future revenues, financial condition, profitability, and cash flows.

-In the event of a shelter-in-place order or other mandated local travel restrictions, our employees conducting research and development or manufacturing activities may not be able to access their laboratory or manufacturing space, and our core activities may be significantly limited or curtailed, possibly for an extended period of time.
+In the event of a shelter-in-place order or other mandated local travel restrictions, our employees conducting research and development, or manufacturing activities may not be able to access their laboratory or manufacturing space, and our core activities may be significantly limited or curtailed, possibly for an extended period of time.